View on GitHub

 Usage Scenarios

-Use cat-file-watcher if you want to easily monitor file updates and operate it with minimal effort.
+If you want to easily monitor file changes and operate with minimal effort, use cat-file-watcher.

-Use cat-file-watcher if you want to quickly enable/disable monitoring for scattered files.
+If you want to quickly toggle file change monitoring on/off for scattered files, use cat-file-watcher.

-For TypeScript application development and similar tasks, a standard task runner is typically used.
+For TypeScript application development and similar tasks, use a standard task runner.

 Development